google18/clang-tools-extra/docs/clang-tidy/checks/abseil-safely-scoped.rst

 abseil-safely-scoped
 ====================

-Flag situations where a using declaration is not inside a namespace, or not inside the innermost namespace when there is a nested series of namespaces.
+Flags using declarations that are not contained in an innermost namespace, and suggests these declarations be moved elsewhere.

 Example:

 .. code-block:: c++

   using something; // should be inside the innermost namespace bar below

   namespace foo {
   namespace bar {

   } // bar

-using somethingelse; // shoulw be inside the innermost namespace bar above
+  using something_else; // shoulw be inside the innermost namespace bar above

   } // foo

+Placing convenience aliases in upper level namespaces can lead to ambiguity in which name the compiler should use.

+See https://abseil.io/tips/119 for more explanation.